(b) Information on specific agreements is available as follows:

 (a) The Canadian Government guarantees to the U.S. Government all commitments, obligations, and covenants of the Canadian Commercial Corporation under any contract or order issued to the Corporation by any contracting office of the U.S. Government.
 The Canadian Government has waived notice of any change or modification that may be made, from time to time, in these commitments, obligations, or covenants.

-award and administer contracts with contractors located in
+Commercial Corporation will award and administer contracts with contractors

 (1) Negotiated acquisitions for experimental, developmental, or research work under projects other than the Defense Development Sharing Program;